cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

     }
   }

-The ``@Nullable`` annotation tells CDAP that the field is not required.
-Without that annotation, CDAP will complain if no plugin property for ``delimiter`` is given.
 When we register the plugin, we need to pass in the properties that will be used to populate the ``PluginConfig`` passed to the ``DefaultTokenizer``.
 In this example, that means the ``delimiter`` property must be given when registering the plugin::